ElectronicCats/flipper-MCP2515-CANBUS/README.md

  </a>
 </p>

-Electronic Cats invests time and resources in providing this open-source design design, please support Electronic Cats and open-source hardware by purchasing products from Electronic Cats!
+Electronic Cats invests time and resources in providing this open-source design, please support Electronic Cats and open-source hardware by purchasing products from Electronic Cats!